-How to Do a Pull-up (7 Variations)
+How to Do a Pull-up – 7 Variations – Illustrated Guide

 The pull-up is a compound upper body exercise that primarily targets your latissimus dorsi (lats) and rhomboids, as well as your biceps, shoulders and chest.
 You generally perform a pull-up using your own body weight, pulling yourself up on a bar until your chin is above the bar.